permitio/opal/README.md

 OPAL is the easiest way to keep your solution's authorization layer up-to-date in realtime.
 It aggregates policy and data from across the field and integrates them seamlessly into the authorization layer, and is microservices and cloud-native.

-Here are the main use cases of OPAL:
+Here are some of the main use cases for using OPAL:
 * **End-to-End [Fine-Grained Authorization](https://www.permit.io/blog/what-is-fine-grained-authorization-fga) service** that can be used with any policy language or data store
 * [Google-Zanzibar](https://www.permit.io/blog/what-is-google-zanzibar) support for Policy as Code engines such as OPA and AWS Cedar
 * Streamline permissions in microservice architectures using [centralized policy configuration with decentralized data](https://www.permit.io/blog/best-practices-for-implementing-hybrid-cloud-security) sources and policy engines